mswiseman/Moon/about/index.md

 On a Personal Note
 ----------
 * My thirst for knowledge often delegates my time.
+* I appreciate civil debates with those who hold differing opinions.
+* I make evidence-based decisions in my professional and personal life.
-* I'm drawn to `coding` and robotics to reduce repitive work.
+* I'm drawn to `coding` and robotics to reduce repetitive work.
 * I a fierce advocate of using biotechnology to reduce our reliance on synthetic inputs.
-* I am a maker.
+* I am a [maker](https://en.wikipedia.org/wiki/Maker_culture).
 I make things to beautify my surrounding and make tasks easier.
 * I enjoy fixing and problem solving.
 * I enjoy exploring the natural world -- especially looking for new and exciting fungi with my dog, Moose.